krstivoja/build-folder/readme.md

 # Build zip file with NPM

-To ignore files .create .npmignore file and add the files to ignore.
+To ignore files create `.npmignore` file and add the files to ignore.

 ```bash
 npm run folder-4-zip